 Boston University Marine Program (BUMP)

-In the MS, students complete a sequence of four intensive, research-based, month-long courses.
-Courses are chosen from a slate of 12 or more diverse offerings (which vary somewhat from year to year).
-The courses are taught in the manner of research internships, requiring students to exhibit independence, initiative, and critical thinking.
-With guidance from their instructors, students develop testable hypotheses, design research protocols, collect original data, analyze their results, and compose summary presentations, which may take the form of scientific posters, talks, or manuscripts.
+The Marine Semester consists of 4 monthlong research-based courses chosen from a slate of 12 or more diverse offerings that are taught in the manner of research internships.
+With guidance from their instructors, students develop testable hypotheses, collect original data, analyze their results, and compose summary presentations, which may take the form of scientific posters, talks, or manuscripts.
 Courses are taught by leading marine researchers from BU’s faculty and from our academic partners, which include the New England Aquarium, the Stellwagen Bank National Marine Sanctuary, and the University of Belize.
-The courses take students to spectacular marine environments from waters teeming with marine megafauna off the coast of Massachusetts to the world’s second-longest barrier reef system off the coast of Belize.
-Whether a student’s interests lie in biodiversity, evolution, biomechanics, genomics, physiology, behavior, oceanography, environmental studies, geological processes, urban coastal development, sustainability, or policy, the MS has something to offer.
+The courses transport students to spectacular marine environments, from waters teeming with marine megafauna off the coast of Massachusetts to the world’s second-longest barrier reef system off the coast of Belize.
+Whether a student’s interests lie in biodiversity, evolution, biomechanics, genomics, physiology, behavior, oceanography, environmental studies, geological processes, urban coastal development, sustainability, or policy, the Marine Semester has something to offer.
+The Marine Semester may be taken by any student from BU or from an outside institution who has the requisite background (completion of one of our marine breadth courses or a comparable course).